 - Heavy Cream – I used heavy cream for richness.
 Again, make sure it’s cold!

-How To Make These Chocolate Chip Scones
+How To Make Chocolate Chip Scones

 When I finally do remembering hearing about scones, I always remember hearing the word, DRY, with them.
 How sad for scones!
 And so false!
 If you haven’t ever tried making scones for the same reasons I always had, because they just didn’t sound appealing I suggest you give them a try.
 They do not require a mixer, just your mixing arm, a bowl, a whisk, spatula, and pastry cutter.